hdlugas/pycompound/README.md

 Common parameters:
 ```
 --query_data (mandatory argument):
-  * HRMS case: mgf, mzML, msp, or csv file of query mass spectrum/spectra to be identified.
-If csv file, must have 3 columns with each row corresponding to a single ion fragment of a mass spectrum, the left-most column containing an identifier, the middle columns corresponding to the mass to charge (m/z) ratios, and the right-most column containing the intensities.
-For example, if spectrum A has 3 ion fragments, then there would be three rows in this CSV file corresponding to spectrum A.
+  * HRMS case: mgf, mzML, msp, json, or txt file of query mass spectrum/spectra to be identified.
+If txt file, must have at least 3 columns with each row corresponding to a single ion fragment of a mass spectrum, one 'id' column containing an identifier, one 'mz_ratio' column corresponding to the mass to charge (m/z) ratios, and one 'intensity' column containing the intensities.
+For example, if spectrum A has 3 ion fragments, then there would be three rows in this text file corresponding to spectrum A. Optional columns for the text file are 'precursor_ion_mz', 'ionization_mode', and 'adduct'.
-  * NRMS case: cdf or csv file of query mass spectrum/spectra to be identified.
-If csv file, each row should correspond to a mass spectrum with the left-most column containing an identifier and each of the other columns containing the intensity with respect to a single m/z ratio.
+  * NRMS case: cdf or txt file of query mass spectrum/spectra to be identified.
+If txt file, same format as in HRMS case is required.

---reference_data (mandatory argument): Same format csv file as query_data except of reference library spectra.
+--reference_data (mandatory argument): Same format text file as query_data except of reference library spectra.
+We recommend using the reference libraries from our Zenodo database ([https://zenodo.org/records/12786324](https://zenodo.org/records/12786324); stored on Zenodo due to file size limitations on GitHub).

+--precursor_ion_mz_tolerance (only applicable to HRMS): positive float representing a window size around each query spectrum's precursor ion mass:charge ratio in which candidate reference spectra must lie to be considered in compound identification.
+Default: None.

+--ionization_mode (only applicable to HRMS): Positive, Negative, or None.
+Default: None.

+--adduct (only applicable to HRMS): Options: H, NH3, NH4, Na, K, N/A. Default: N/A.

---likely_reference_IDs: CSV file with one column containing the IDs of a subset of all compounds in the reference_data to be used in spectral library matching.
+--likely_reference_IDs: text file with one column containing the IDs of a subset of all compounds in the reference_data to be used in spectral library matching.
 Each ID in this file must be an ID in the reference library.
 Default: None (i.e. default is to use entire reference library)

 --similarity_measure: cosine, shannon, renyi, tsallis, mixture, jaccard, dice, 3w_jaccard, sokal_sneath, binary_cosine, mountford, mcconnaughey, driver_kroeber, simpson, braun_banquet, fager_mcgowan, kulczynski, intersection, hamming, hellinger.
 Default: cosine.